 Full Page Check

 Uptrends offers the Full Page Check for website performance monitoring.
-The monitor uses a real monitor to retrieve and load the full contents of your page.
+The monitor uses a real browser to retrieve and load the full contents of your page.
 As it requests, downloads, and renders the content, the monitor tracks key metrics on each element (even third-party elements).
 You can see the progression in the monitor’s waterfall chart.
 You also get averages for the entire page and a breakdown of the content types and their aggregated load times.

 Transaction monitors give you performance information on a step-by-step basis.
 A transaction monitor gives you performance information on the initial page load and each round trip or step in the transaction.
 You can optionally get waterfall reports for each step.